 Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG) is a 281-bed public service hospital serving diverse ethnic and racial minority populations of San Francisco.
 ZSFG, the county hospital of the City and County of San Francisco, has been a teaching hospital for the University of California, School of Medicine since the 1800s.
 Most clinical services are directed by UCSF faculty.
-Clinical services of the UCSF Department of Psychiatry and Behavioral Sciences at ZSFG are linked to the community mental health system.
-Two inpatient units house 44 beds.
-A forensic unit works closely with the courts and the San Francisco Jail Psychiatric Services.
-Other services involved in our training program include the Division of Substance Abuse and Addiction Medicine, and the Division of Infant, Child and Adolescent Psychiatry (which provides a range of mental health care to children from birth to 24 years of age), and the Trauma Recovery Center and Rape Treatment Center.
+Clinical services of the UCSF Department of Psychiatry and

+Behavioral Sciences at ZSFG are linked to the community mental health system.
+Services involved in our training program include the Citywide Case Management program, the Division of Substance Abuse and Addiction Medicine, the Division of Infant, Child and Adolescent Psychiatry (which provides a range of mental health care to children from birth to 24 years of age), and the Trauma Recovery Center and Rape Treatment Center.

-APPLICATION AND SELECTION PROCEDURE
+APPLICATION AND SELECTION PROCEDURE -